academyExcelleance/stretched-kafka-bitnami-installation/README.md

     .
 ```
 #### Authentication and Authorizaton
-   1. Add SASL as authentication and PLLAINTEXT as encryption.
+   1. Add SASL as authentication and PLAINTEXT as encryption.
 So security protocol for corresponding listener (external) will be SASL_PLAINTEXT
    ```bash
      external:
        containerPort: 9095